 for the purpose of restoring and converting them to live performance venues.
 This included testifying before a Chicago hearing of the US House Ways & Means Committee on capital formation and tax incentives for preservation of historic buildings (theaters) and architecture.

 Hollywood Bar & Filmworks in Indianapolis

-27. Upon opening in 1991, the new theater underwent a series of trials and tribulations Hollywood was located in dilapidated and largely vacant downtown district, at a time when Indianapolis suburbanites did not want to travel downtown; with a hybrid concept so different that nobody understood it, with an offering of only sub –run films (shortly before video), and with a mountain of short term debt.
+27. Upon opening in 1991, the new theater underwent a series of trials and tribulations Hollywood was located in dilapidated and largely vacant downtown district, at a time when Indianapolis suburbanites did not want to travel downtown.
+Dinner and a movie was then a hybrid concept so different that the general public little understood it.
+The studios would only allow a theater with a liquor license to screen sub –run films (shortly before video), and there was a mountain of short term debt.

 28. Hollywood Filmworks was the first new movie theater in downtown Indianapolis in over 60 years and the first one to operate downtown in over two decades.
 It was the only business in the downtown to regularly operate past 8:00pm, seven days a week.

 29. Hollywood quickly became a leading regional destination point and received recognition over the years for excellence, consistently winning local, state & national entertainment and restaurant “Best of” awards in various local reader’s polls, professional and civic organizations, some of them more than once or regularly including…..

 a) Downtown Indy’s Best New Addition,

 b) Indy’s Best Movie Theater,